 The Buleleng temples are located in the North-East of Bali in the Buleleng region.
-This region is known for its quiet farmer villages, black beaches and its beautifully decorated temples.
-Some of Bali's finest temples are found here.
+This region is known for its quiet farmer villages, black beaches, and its beautifully decorated temples.
+Some of Bali’s finest temples are found here.

-When you drive around the island you might see there are some differences between the temples in the south and north of the island.
+Once there you might see there are some differences between the temples in the south and north of the island.
 The reason for the big difference is the type of stone from which the temples of Buleleng are built.

 Sandstone has enabled the Balinese craftsmen to sculpt all kinds of decorations in the temple walls some of which are very complex, such as three-dimensional demons.